Office of Admissions

 - A maximum of 30 semester hours of extension, correspondence, and military service education credits can be applied toward a degree.

-- Grades earned in transferred courses are not computed in the student’s USF GPA except for the purposes of admission to limited access programs, the awarding of honors at graduation, and class ranking of baccalaureate students.
+- Grades earned in transferred courses are not computed in the student’s USF GPA except for the purposes of admission to specialized admissions programs, the awarding of honors at graduation, and class ranking of baccalaureate students.

 - International postsecondary credentials must be sent with a certified English translation, with associated costs to be paid by the student.